soundpress/RulesOfNYC/docs/c10/index.rst

       (ii) the answering brief by the commissioner of finance within 30 days thereafter; and (iii) upon application to the administrative law judge, additional briefs may be filed by the parties based on a schedule determined by the administrative law judge.
 Each party shall serve a copy of its briefs on the other party.
 The parties may also submit proposed findings of fact and conclusions of law.
 The proposed findings of fact shall refer whenever possible to the relevant pages of the transcript of hearing and exhibits.
 A request for extension of time for filing any brief may be made to the administrative law judge prior to the due date and shall recite that the moving party has advised the other party and whether the other party objects to the motion.
 Delinquent briefs may be rejected by the administrative law judge.

    (6) The hearing shall be stenographically reported.
-A transcript thereof shall be made available for examination at the offices of the tribunal or may be purchased pursuant to § 1-16 of these rules.
+A transcript thereof shall be made available for examination at the offices of the tribunal or may be purchased pursuant to 20 RCNY § 1-16.
 If either party deems the transcript to be inaccurate in any material respect, the party shall promptly notify the administrative law judge and the other party, setting forth specifically the alleged inaccuracies.
 The administrative law judge shall specify the corrections to be made in the transcript, and such corrections shall be made a part of the record.

 (e) Determination.

    (1) Issuance of determination.
 The administrative law judge shall review the evidence and render a written determination which shall contain findings of fact and conclusions of law.
 The administrative law judge shall render a determination within six months of completion of any hearing held on or after October 1, 1992, or the submission of briefs relating to such hearing, whichever is later.
 The administrative law judge may extend such six-month period, for good cause shown, to no more than an additional three months.
 The tribunal shall serve a copy of the determination on the petitioner, if appearing pro se, or the petitioner's representative, and the attorney of record for the commissioner of finance.

    (2) Effect of determination.
-The determination of the administrative law judge shall finally decide the matters in controversy unless a party takes exception by timely requesting review by the tribunal commissioners (see § 1-13 of these rules).
+The determination of the administrative law judge shall finally decide the matters in controversy unless a party takes exception by timely requesting review by the tribunal commissioners (see 20 RCNY § 1-13).
 Determinations of administrative law judges shall not be considered precedent, nor shall they be given any force or effect in other proceedings in the tribunal.

 (f) Assignment of another administrative law judge.
 Whenever it becomes impractical for an administrative law judge to continue the hearing, another administrative law judge may be assigned to continue with the case, unless it is shown that substantial prejudice to a party will result therefrom.